haiku/haiku/docs/develop/file_systems/overview.rst

 interface between the VFS and the filesystem implementation.
-These structures contain function pointers, some of which are optional, which should point to functions defined by the implementer that perform the appropriate filesystem peration as defined by the documentation.
+These structures contain function pointers, some of which are optional, which should point to functions defined by the implementer that perform the appropriate filesystem operation as defined by the documentation.

 See docs/user/drivers/fs_interface.dox for more detailed documentation